survivejs/react-book/manuscript/02_developing_with_webpack.md

 npm i webpack-merge --save-dev
 ```

 to add it to the project.

-We will detect the npm lifecycle event (`start`, `build`, ...) and then return configuration for each case.
+We will detect npm lifecycle events (`start`, `build`, ...) and then return a configuration for each case.
 We will define more of these later on as we expand the project.

 To improve the debuggability of the application, we can set up sourcemaps while we are at it.
 They allow you to see exactly where an error was raised.
 In Webpack this is controlled through the `devtool` setting.
 We can use decent defaults as follows: